sajjadGG/book-python/database/sqlalchemy/model-base.rst

 An imperative or classical mapping refers to the configuration of a mapped class using the ``registry.map_imperatively()`` method, where the target class does not include any declarative class attributes.
-The “map imperative” style has historically been achieved using the ``mapper()`` function directly, however this function now expects that a ``sqlalchemy.orm.registry()`` is present [#sqlalchemyMappings]_.
+The "map imperative" style has historically been achieved using the ``mapper()`` function directly, however this function now expects that a ``sqlalchemy.orm.registry()`` is present [#sqlalchemyMappings]_.